Chapter 4 – The Faculty

 4.60.23 All joint appointments, both limited and unlimited, are normally for three-year terms subject to renewal at the end of each three-year term by mutual agreement of all appointing authorities.

 4.61.10 Appointment of New Faculty Members.
-When a position is to be filled within a department, the qualifications of the candidates shall be made known to department members with the rank of instructor and above.
-When possible, a special department meeting shall be held to discuss the qualifications before candidates are invited for interviews.
+When a position is to be filled within a department, the qualifications of the candidates shall be made known to voting faculty members of the department or program.
+When possible, a special department or program meeting shall be held to discuss the qualifications before candidates are invited for interviews. #Informational Report 2022-2023-6

 4.61.11 When candidates visit the campus for interviews, members shall be informed and arrangements shall be made for interviews with various members.
 The opinions of members on their choice of candidates shall be sought by the chairpersons before final recommendations for appointment are submitted.
 This policy shall also apply to the selection of graduate assistants.